 What are Self-ligating Braces?

 Self-ligating braces are placed much like conventional braces, with the exception of ligature: No elastic or rubber bands or metal ties are present because they are not needed.
 Instead, special clips or brackets are used to help the archwire move your teeth into place.
-The clips allow greater freedom of tooth movement; thereby they might reduce the discomfort that is sometimes associated with traditional ligature.
+The clips allow greater freedom of tooth movement; thereby, they might reduce the discomfort that is sometimes associated with a traditional ligature.
 A simple adjustment is made to the brackets or clips, which saves time and causes less discomfort during routine visits with your orthodontist.

 Depending on the case, self-ligating braces are also easier on your teeth and could reduce the amount of pressure and friction for many who wear them.
 There are two types of self-ligating brackets: